beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/cmdg-15-helpers.md

 ) );
 ```

-### Renders the rule/properties for a typography field
+### Render the rule/properties for a typography field

 ```php
 /**